glotzerlab/signac/doc/projects.rst

     >>>

-If you want to operate on all or a select number of jobs, use :py:meth:`~signac.contrib.project.Project.find_jobs` which will yield all or a filtered set of :py:class:`~signac.contrib.job.Job` instances.
+If you want to operate on all or a select number of jobs, use :py:meth:`~signac.contrib.Project.find_jobs` which will yield all or a filtered set of :py:class:`~signac.contrib.job.Job` instances.

 .. code-block:: python